uptane/deployment-considerations/repositories.md

 #### Changes to a Primary

 If the Time Server is implemented, the primary SHALL use the following procedure to verify the time.
-This procedure will occur after the vehicle version manifest is sent and will fulfill the "Download and check current time" step of the Uptane Standard.
+This procedure occurs after the vehicle version manifest is sent and will fulfill the "Download and check current time" step of the Uptane Standard.

 1. Gather the tokens from each secondary ECU's version report.
 2. Send the list of tokens to the Time Server to fetch the current time.
 The time server responds as described in [Time Server](#time_server), providing a cryptographic attestation of the last known time.